Mahindra Scorpio: Variants Explained

 Mahindra took its own sweet time to come out with its second generation - nearly 12 years.
 However, it didn’t waste much time to get a facelift up and running for the second-gen Scorpio.
 It was a much needed one too as many of its similarly priced SUV rivals have been eating away its market share.
 Speaking of which, the Scorpio competes with the Hyundai Creta, Tata Safari Storme, Nissan Terrano and Renault products - the Duster and the recently launched Captur.

-In its refreshed avatar, the Mahindra Scorpio starts at Rs 9.97 lakh and goes all the way up to Rs 16.01 lakh.
-Before we get into the variant-wise description, let’s quickly roundup the standard specifications.
+In its refreshed avatar, the Mahindra Scorpio starts at Rs 9.97 lakh and goes all the way up to Rs 16.01 lakh (ex-showroom India).
+Before we get into the variant-wise description, let’s quickly go through the standard specifications.

 |L x W x H (mm)||4,456 x 1,820 x 1,995 (1,930 for S3)|